ombatii/LOGISTIC-REGRESSION-WITH-R-ON-StockMarket.rda-DATASET./README.md

 # LOGISTIC-REGRESSION-WITH-R-ON-StockMarket.rda-DATASET.
-This is a  logistic regression project on  StockMarket.rda DATASET using R language.
+This are practice questions on logistic regression model on  StockMarket.rda DATASET using R language.